The healing benefits of castor oil packs

-- An old bath towel (large size) which is used to insulate the heat.
+- An old bath towel (large size) which is used to keep the heat in.

 Instructions for making and using a castor oil pack

 - Soak your flannel with castor oil until it is completely saturated.

 - Lay on your back with your feet slightly elevated (using a pillow under your knees and feet works well)

 - Rub a few drops of the rosemary essential oil and castor oil over the liver area

 - Place the soaked flannel onto your abdomen.

 - Place a heating pad or hot water bottle over the plastic wrap.